-Singer/songwriter Paul Simon, pediatrician and child advocate Dr. Irwin Redlener, and program designer Karen Redlener founded Children's Health Fund in 1987 after touring the Martinique Hotel, a shelter for homeless families in New York City, and witnessing the dire conditions under which homeless children lived.
+Singer/songwriter Paul Simon, pediatrician and child advocate Dr. Irwin Redlener, and program designer Karen Redlener founded Children's Health Fund in 1987 after touring the Martinique Hotel, a homeless shelter for families in New York City, and witnessing the dire conditions under which children lived.
 The New York Children's Health Project launched with one big blue bus, a state-of-the-art mobile medical clinic that would bring care directly to those children with the least access.

 Advocacy and Partnership